FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 **6. Financial Services:** Banks leverage Kafka to process transactions in real-time, enabling immediate fraud detection by analyzing patterns in transaction data as they occur.
 This enhances overall security and compliance in financial operations.

 ## Building a real-time temperature monitoring system with Kafka and Node-RED
-In the rest of this guide, we will create a simple real-time temperature monitoring system using Kafka with Node-RED al. This system will help you understand how to use Kafka in your Node-RED applications.
+In the rest of this guide, we will create a simple real-time temperature monitoring system using Kafka with Node-RED.
+This system will help you understand how to use Kafka in your Node-RED applications.
 We will cover everything from creating topics to sending and receiving data in Kafka.

 Imagine a temperature sensor in a city.
 It sends temperature data to Kafka's "Temperature" topic, split into partitions for downtown, suburban, and industrial areas.
 Producers decide where data goes based on zones.
 Brokers store and manage data, handling requests and maintaining order through offsets.
 Replication ensures data safety another server takes over if needed.
 Consumers, representing city departments, subscribe to "Temperature."
 They work in groups, each managing a zone for parallel processing.
 As the sensor keeps sending data, offsets track positions, letting consumers resume from the last reading.
 Replication guarantees data availability for real-time analysis.